rpl-lab/lctes22-zlax/README.md

 (0.9000000953674316, 6.605088710784912, 6.298244953155518, 3.929673194885254)
 ```

-We can redirect this output to gnuplot to visualize the results (cf. `make hmm-plot`).
+We can redirect this output to gnuplot to visualize the results (cf. `make hmm-plot` or `make hmm-plot-ascii` in the Docker container).

 <img src="./examples/fig-hmm.svg" alt="fig-hmm" width=500>